SwapnaNethi/myfirstrepo/README.md

 # myfirstrepo
-Updating the Read me for Azure Boards Lab.
+# Updating the Read me for Azure Boards Lab.
-Creating PR for this commit
+# Creating PR for this commit
 FIXES AB#29
+# Updated for Practice again